Broker Check

 Investing During Times of Uncertainty

-Have a Plan and Stick To It
+Have a Plan and Stick to It

 When it comes to investing, there are a lot of factors that are completely out of your control.
 However, there are things you can control.
 Having a plan can help overcome some of the uncertainty.
 Outlining your goals, both short term and long term, is a good first step.
-Once you’ve outlined them, you should work to formulate a plan that incorporates things like how much you are able to save each month toward these goals and how much risk you are comfortable with taking on to try and achieve these goals through investing?
+Once you’ve outlined them, you should work to formulate an investment plan that incorporates things like how much you are able to save each month toward these goals and how much risk you are comfortable with taking on to try and achieve these goals.
 After putting together a plan, put it into action and stick to it.
 Periodic assessments can help determine if you are staying on course or if adjustments or fine tuning need to be made.

 Don’t Try to Time the Market

 If you are someone who has been sitting on investable assets, but have been afraid to enter the market, consider a strategy called dollar cost averaging.
 You may already be employing this strategy without even knowing it if you invest in a retirement plan through payroll deductions at work.
 When market volatility is high (which it has been), investing money over a period of time at predetermined intervals (i.e. every month on the 15th) can take some of the emotion out of the decision of when is the best time to invest and can also potentially limit losses in the event of a stock market decline.
 Let's look at the hypothetical example of Bob.
-Bob has $10,000 he wants to invest in a fund that tracks the S&P 500 index, but is afraid of recent market volatility.
+Bob has $10,000 he wants to invest in a fund that tracks the S&P 500 Index, but is afraid of recent market volatility.
 Let’s assume Bob invests the full $10,000 all at once and the S&P 500 subsequently declines in value.
 Not ideal, as Bob’s initial investment has lost value (at least in the short term).
 On the other hand, let’s say Bob invests the full $10,000 and the S&P 500 subsequently goes up in value.
 Well, then the strategy of buying in all at once paid off for Bob in this case.
 Dollar cost averaging aims to find a middle ground that could potentially be an alternative to “waiting for the ideal” time to invest, which is impossible to know or predict.
 In theory, if markets are volatile and going up and down, buying in at set predetermined intervals means you will likely be buying more shares as markets dip and less shares as they increase.
 The goal is to buy in at an average cost over time.
 It’s not a foolproof strategy as no one can predict with certainty where markets might be headed, but it does allow an opportunity for people who may have been sitting out on the sidelines to gradually enter the market over time.

 Filter Out Noise

-Lastly, we think it's important to filter out noise.
+Lastly, it's important to filter out noise.
 The most quoted market indices are the S&P 500, NASDAQ, and Dow Jones Industrial Average.
 You should consider the composition of these indices (and other less quoted ones) before you try and use them as a benchmark for your personal portfolio.
-For example, if you are a conservative investor whose portfolio consists of a mixture of different types of bonds, trying to use the S&P 500 index as a benchmark isn't that helpful, as you are essentially comparing apples and oranges.
-That's why we think it's important to keep things in perspective when you see flashy headlines.
+For example, if you are a conservative investor whose portfolio consists of a mixture of different types of bonds, trying to use the S&P 500 Index as a benchmark isn't that helpful, as you are essentially comparing apples and oranges.
+That's why it's important to keep things in perspective when you see flashy headlines.